Print Friendly

 Preconsonantal b’aq ‘bone’ Prevocalic ixoq ‘woman’ o’ch ‘house’

-u-b’aq-il his/her/its bone r-ixoq-il his wife r-o’ch his/her house
+u-b’aq-il his/her/its body r-ixoq-il his/her wife r-o’ch his/her house

-i-b’aq-il your (pl.) bone iw-ixoq-il your wife (pl.) iw-o’ch your house (pl.)
+i-b’aq-il your body (pl.) iw-ixoq-il your wife (pl.) iw-o’ch your house (pl.)

 ki-b’aq-il

-their bone k-ixoq-il their wife ko’ch their house
+their wife ko’ch

 Other examples: